 Some pieces were also signed or initialed by the artists who crafted them; others have identifying mold numbers stamped into the bottoms.

 Many Van Briggle pieces made their way across the country during the first half of the 20th century after being purchased as souvenirs by visitors to Colorado Springs.
 The most desirable pieces for collectors are the older dated items from the early 1900s, and prices can differ widely between older and newer wares.
 For instance, a dated vase from the 1901 to 1907 period can be worth thousands while a similar newer piece would only bring hundreds.
 Values vary depending on the glaze colors and shapes of the pieces as well.
 It’s impossible to generalize about Van Briggle values, so researching each piece in a collection is imperative before making a costly purchase or selling pieces you own.

 New Van Briggle Wares

 Newer pieces can be purchased ranging from $20 for candleholders to several hundred for a figural vase.
-A few limited edition pieces have also been produced and those sold in the $1,250-1,500 range when new in the early 2000s.
+A few limited edition pieces have also been produced and have sold for up to $1,500 range when they were new in the early 2000s.
 Special Van Briggle Collector’s Society pieces in unique shapes and colors have also been available to members in the past and hold special interest to art pottery enthusiasts.